Fishery Improvement Project

 On September 1st, CeDePesca held a meeting with representatives from the Ecuadorian Undersecretariat of Fishery Resources.
 At this meeting, the Peruvian hake FIP was discussed and collaboration was sought.
 Follow-up meetings will be held in the following months.

-Also during this quarter, CeDePesca completed the update of the MSC Pre-Assessment originally conducted by Bureau Veritas in 2010 (see detailed FIP Progress Update at the link below).
+Also during this quarter, CeDePesca completed the update of the MSC Pre-Assessment originally conducted by Bureau Veritas in 2010 (see detailed FIP Progress Update at the link below) and presented its results to members of the Working Group on September 22nd to allow for comments.